telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 ## Printing

-The following example demonstrates how to inject the HTML output of the Grid in a new browser window, and trigger printing.

 When the Grid is scrollable, which is a default option except for the Grid MVC wrapper, it renders a [separate table for the header area](#scrolling).
 Since the browser cannot understand the relationship between the two Grid tables, it will not repeat the header row on top of every printed page.
 The code below addresses this issue by cloning the header row and prepending it to the printable Grid.
 Another option is to [disable the scrolling functionality of the Grid](#scrolling).

+The example below demonstrates how to inject the HTML output of the Grid in a new browser window, and trigger printing.

 ###### Example